 There are at least three East Kent Freemasons who in 2017, thanks to their membership of the Craft, found they had early-stage prostate cancer.
 Having been diagnosed they received treatment and all three are now on the road to recovery.
-Ralph Apperley from Broadstairs, Andy Notley from Rainham and Ian Blowers from Gravesend received their treatments, respectively, in October, November and December.
+Ralph Apperley from Broadstairs, Ian Blowers from Gravesend and Andy Notley from Rainham received their treatments, respectively, in October, November and December.

 How Was Their Cancer Discovered?